alexxie16/English_Learning/book/poor-charlie.md

 But whatever the topic, Charlie is **apt** to tell it like it is, which is exactly what he has done in over two decades of public speaking.
 Now that Headmaster Berrisford has selected one of the oldest and longest-serving trustees to make a **commencement speech**, **it behooves** the speaker to address two questions in every mind.

-Benjamin Disraeli,78 as he rose to become one of the greatest prime ministers, learned to give up **vengeance** as a motivation for action, but he did retain some **outlet** for resentment by putting the names of people who wronged him on pieces of paper in a drawer.

 > Then, from time to time, he reviewed these names and took pleasure in noting the way the world had taken his enemies down without his assistance.